Ahirwada: Puranmal

-Puranmal was an Ahir leader in the Malwa region during 1714-1716 (A.D.).
+Puranmal was an Ahir/Yadav King in the Malwa region roughly what is now called the Ahirwada during 1714-1716 (A.D.).
 Jai Singh was appointed as the viceroy of Malwa by Mughal Emperor Farrukhsiyar.

 In 1714, Raja Jai Singh II of Jaipur succeeded in suppressing the disorder in Malwa.
 The Afgan marauders established control over Sironj with the help of Ahir leader Puranmal.
 The Ahir country (Ahirwada) stood rebellion under its leader Puranmal, who closed the roads from Sironj to Kalabagh and from his strongholds of Ranod and Indore continued to trouble the government.
 Raja Jai Singh reached Sironj and defeated Afgan Army in April 1715.
 The peace so imposed could last no longer and in November 1715, Puranmal Ahir renewed his depredations in Malpur.
 The Rohilas, Girasias, Bhils, Ahirs and other Hindu princelings rose up in all the sides in Malwa.
 None of the efforts made by government could control the situation.